History of the Daytona 500

 This article documents historical records, statistics, and race recaps of the Daytona 500, held annually at Daytona International Speedway in Daytona Beach, Florida.

 Pre-race history

 The table below summarizes the pace cars, Grand Marshals, Honorary Starters, and performers of the national anthem at the Daytona 500.
 Since 2006, the pace car has been driven by a celebrity guest at the start of the race (mirroring the tradition used the Indy 500).
 During the race, however, a NASCAR official drives the pace car during caution periods.
 Since 2004, Brett Bodine has served as the official pace car driver.
 Previously, Robert "Buster" Auton and Elmo Langley were pace car drivers.
 Since 2010, the United States Air Force Thunderbirds perform two flyovers after the national anthem and after the starting command.
+Since 2024, the national anthem has been performed by a military ensemble or personnel.